Emmy-Nominated 'Watchmen' Writer Explores Generational Trauma And Racism

 GROSS: Sounds great, yeah.

 JEFFERSON: That was - yeah, the celebration was minimal.
 I got some - I had some very nice gifts and cards from people.
-But I have no idea that the - how the actual event is going to go.
-Apparently, I think it's going to be somehow, I think, via Zoom.
+I think it's going to be somehow, I think, via Zoom.
 I think that there may be cameras in people's homes.
 I don't think that that applies to writers because I don't think anybody cares about seeing writers.

 (LAUGHTER)